Where smart software meets expert accounting.

 Professional Profile

-In the UK, there isn't a specific tax solely for cryptocurrencies, however,cryptocurrencies are recognised as a type of property by HMRC.
-Individuals participating in crypto are caught by the existing tax laws and they may need to consider capital gains or income tax implications from their crypto activities.
+In the UK, there isn't a specific tax solely for cryptocurrencies; however, cryptocurrencies are recognised as a type of property by HMRC.
+Individuals participating in crypto are caught by existing tax laws and may need to consider Capital Gains Tax or Income Tax implications from their crypto activities.

 Capital Gains Tax (CGT)

 CGT typically applies to individuals who buy and sell crypto assets as investments.
-When your net capital gains (including those outside of crypto) exceed the CGT Annual Exempt Amount (aka capital gains allowance) for the tax year, you're liable to pay CGT as an investor.
+When your net capital gains (including those outside of crypto) exceed the CGT Annual Exempt Amount (also known as the capital gains allowance) for the tax year, you're liable to pay CGT as an investor.

 Income Tax (IT)

-On the other hand, rewards from crypto asset activities such as mining and staking are usually treated as taxable income and are subject to taxation at your regular income tax rate.
+On the other hand, rewards from crypto asset activities such as mining and staking are usually treated as taxable income.
+This income is subject to taxation at your regular Income Tax rate.

-The amount of tax you owe on your crypto transactions depends on various factors, including the reward, type of transaction and tax applied.
+The amount of tax you owe on your crypto transactions depends on various factors, including the type of transaction and the tax that applies.

 • Gifting crypto (excluding to a spouse or civil partner)

-When your total capital gains (from crypto and other property like stocks and shares) exceed the capital gains allowance, you will pay tax of 10% or 20% depending on your total income in the tax year.
-If your Basic Rate band is not fully used up with income, the unused amount can be used against capital gains for the 10% CGT rate.
+When your total capital gains (from crypto and other property like stocks and shares) exceed the capital gains allowance, you will pay tax of 10%,18%, 20% or 24% depending on your total income and time of disposal in the tax year.
+If your Basic Rate band is not fully used up with income, the unused amount can be used against capital gains for the 10% or 18% CGT rate.

 UK CGT Annual Exempt Amount (Capital gains allowance)